rails/webpacker/README.md

 ## Ready for Vue

 To use Webpacker with Vue, just create a new app with `rails new myapp --webpack=vue` (or run `rails webpacker:install:vue` on a Rails 5.1 app already setup with webpack).
 Vue and its supported libraries will be added via yarn and changes to the configuration files made.
-An example component with a JSON controller is also added to your project in `app/javascript` so that you can experiment Vue right away.
+An example component is also added to your project in `app/javascript` so that you can experiment Vue right away.

 ## Wishlist